 - Exam 1 (Chap 1-5): Fri, Sep 22 (100 pts)

 - Exam 2 (Chap 6-10): Fri, Oct 20 (100 pts)

 - Final (Chap 1-15): Fri, Dec 8, 8-11 am (150 pts)

 - Grading: A > 93 > A- > 90 > B+ > 87 > B > 83 > B- > 80 > C+ > 77 > C > 73 > C- > 70 > D > 60 > F

 Term Project and Presentation

-- Purpose: To develop a more in-depth knowledge on a water resources topic of interest to you and to develop your research, writing, and oral presentation skills
+- Purpose: To develop an in-depth knowledge on a water resources topic of interest to you.
+Also, to develop your research, writing, and oral presentation skills.

-- Topic: The topic is up to you.
-Pick something you are interested in and want to know more about.
+- Topic: The topic is up to you - pick a water-resources topic you are interested in and want to know more about.
 It should be narrow enough that you can treat the subject in depth, but not so narrow that you cannot find several references.
 Almost every chapter is a source for topics.
 We expect you to read outside sources (books, articles, information from the web) and use these to develop your topic.
 If you are having trouble picking a topic, speak to one of the instructors or guest lecturers.

 - Type of Paper: We will accept three types of papers:

 - A summary of several articles and book chapters on a hydrology topic

 - A detailed book report (suggested reading materials)